News

 - Conducted a detailed sensitivity analysis to identify essential factors affecting system efficiency, including fog computing resources and server capacities.

-Discover how IoT and fog computing can revolutionize disaster response in our full paper! 📖✨
+Discover how IoT and fog computing can strengthen disaster response in the full paper.

 Citation: